jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

    :width: 400
    :align: center

 8. After filled all required fields button "Create Account" stay active and clickable.
-Click on the button for continue registration
+Click the button for continue registration

 .. image:: pic_registration/personal_registration_6.png
    :width: 400
    :align: center

-9. After you click on "Create account", this button will be enabled after you filled in all required fields and will be navigate you to  main application page
+9. After you click the "Create account", this button will be enabled after you filled in all required fields and will be navigate you to  main application page

 .. image:: pic_registration/registration_submit_btn.png
    :width: 400